-The department is led by Miss Whitham who is supported by a DT specialist teacher, Miss Ambreen and a DT technician, Mrs Collins.
+Design Technology is an inspiring subject.
+We currently offer three specialisms at KS3 and two specialisms at KS4.
+The department is led by Miss Harris who is supported by a DT specialist Teacher, Miss Ambreen and a DT Technician, Mrs Collins.

 The department has excellent facilities including: